Pre-booking is essential. Please don’t leave it until the last minute as we may not have availability. Plan the matings, book the scan!

 The ideal time for confirming a pregnancy is *28 days from the date of LAST known mating, but scans can take place at any time after this point.
 If you are wanting a scan for best **guess at numbers, then the optimum time is between 28 and 35 days.
 After this period embryos have changed in shape and size and it can become difficult to see each individual sac.
 I can still offer a best guess and ascertain age and health status of the embryos, but accuracy of numbers can not be guaranteed at any stage.

 We are able to scan all breeds of cats and dogs.
-Any mobile scans must be prepaid.
+Any mobile scans must be prepaid a minimum of 24hours before the booked date.

 Emergency scanning may be available, however we STRONGLY advise contacting your vet in the first instance if you are at all worried at any stage during pregnancy and delivery.